+Identification Is a qualitative result from a method capable of providing structural information (e.g. using mass spectrometric (MS) detection) that meets acceptable criteria for the purpose of the analysis.
+The process of generating of sufficient evidence to ensure that a result for a specific sample is valid.
+Analytes must be identified correctly in order to be quantified.
+AQC procedures for identification should be rigorous.
 Interference A positive or negative response produced by a compound(s) other than the analyte, contributing to the response measured for the analyte, or making integration of the analyte response less certain or accurate.
 Interference is also loosely referred to as "chemical noise" (as distinct from electronic noise, "flame noise", etc.).
 Matrix effects are a subtle form of interference.
 Some forms of interference may be minimised by greater selectivity of the detector.
 If interference cannot be eliminated or compensated, its effects may be acceptable if there is no significant impact on accuracy.
 Internal quality control (IQC) See AQC.
-Within-laboratory reproducibility See reproducibility.
-Internal standards Definitions are given in the main body of text.
-Laboratory sample The sample sent to and received by the laboratory.
+Internal standards Definitions are given in the main body of text (C31-C37) Laboratory sample The sample sent to and received by the laboratory.
 LC Liquid chromatography (primarily high performance liquid chromatography, HPLC and Ultra high performance liquid chromatography, UPLC).
 LCL Lowest calibrated level.
-The lowest concentration (or mass) of analyte with which the determination system is successfully calibrated, throughout the analysis batch.
+The lowest concentration (or mass) of analyte with which the determination system is successfully calibrated. throughout the analysis batch.
 See also "reporting limit".
 LC-MS/MS Liquid chromatographic separation coupled with tandem mass spectrometric detection.
-Level In this document, refers to concentration (e.g. mg/kg, μg/ml) or quantity (e.g. ng, pg).
+Level In this document, refers to concentration (e.g. mg/kg. μ g/ml) or quantity (e.g. ng, pg).
 LOD (as referred to in Reg.
-396/2005) Limit of determination (LOD) means the validated lowest residue concentration which can be quantified and reported by routine monitoring with validated control methods; In this respect it can be regarded as the LOQ (see below) LOQ Limit of quantitation (quantification).
-The lowest concentration or mass of the analyte that has been validated with acceptable accuracy by applying the complete analytical method.
+396/2005) Limit of determination (LOD) means the validated lowest residue concentration which can be quantified and reported by routine monitoring with validated control methods; In this respect it can be regarded as the LOQ (see below).
+LOQ Limit of quantitation (quantification).
+The lowest concentration or mass of the analyte that has been validated with acceptable accuracy by applying the complete analytical method and identification criteria.
 LOQ is preferable to LOD because it avoids possible confusion with "limit of detection".
-However, In Reg.396/2005 MRLs that are set at the limit of quantification/determination are referred to as "LOD MRLs", not "LOQ MRLs".
+However, in Reg.396/2005 MRLs that are set at the limit of quantification/determination are referred to as "LOD MRLs", not "LOQ MRLs".